lbke/ssr-theory/readme.md

 So, a valid build time request is any set of attributes that belongs to any valid $R_{build}$ ensemble.

 Let's call $RB$ the set of all build-eligible sets.
 Picture it as any valid combination of attributes that can be used to compute the props, and still respect the 3 rules of build-eligibility.
-If $R_{getter}$ respects all 3 conditions, it's a build-eligible renderer, and it belongs to $RB$.
+This is not useful to our reasonning but facilitates notation a lot : if $R_{getter}$ respects all 3 conditions, it's a build-eligible renderer, and it belongs to $RB$.

+Which can be written like this: $R_{getter} \subset RB$.

-Congratulations, you can enjoy static rendering.
+Congratulations, you can enjoy static rendering wit.

 ### Implementation